wangsizhu0504/wangsizhu0504/README.md

 <h3 align="center">A passionate frontend developer from China</h3>

-  > I live and work in China, BeiJing.
+  - I live and work in China, BeiJing.
 I spend most of my day, experimenting with HTML, CSS and Javascript (and it's endless list of frameworks).
 I enjoy coding and the challenge of learning something new everyday.

 - 🌱 I’m currently learning **TypeScript、Vue3、Vite** and **Tailwindcss**

 - 💬 Ask me about **vue**

-- 📫 How to reach me **124645899@qq.com**
+- 📫 How to reach me **wangsizhu0504@outlook.com**

-- ⚡ Fun fact **I think I am funny**

 - 🚀 I use daily:
   [![JavaScript](https://img.shields.io/badge/JavaScript-000000?logo=JavaScript&logoColor=FFCA28)](https://img.shields.io/badge/JavaScript-000000?logo=JavaScript&logoColor=FFCA28)